 Here's the truth bomb revised AGAIN: It is perfectly normal to get the most amount of "X" legally for the least amount of money without destroying relationships with yourself and others and neglecting your current-self for the unforeseen financial future.

-I'm very proud to use my co-host for to describe this individual - Chrissy!
+I'm very proud to use my good friend to describe this individual - Chrissy!
 She's the type of gal to spend money where she sees fit and has a promising financial future that's been carefully crafted to achieve FIRE in her 40's.
 If some of you think your 40's is a little late for FIRE, you'd be wrong.
 I'll happily disprove this theory in another article and will link it here once it's done.

 The Valuist is actually the advanced philosophical manifestation of the Cheapskate.
 Instead of bargain hunting with no future in sight, Chrissy shops for Loss Leaders on her Flash Food app because it will also be the place where she buys the rest of her groceries.
 Why wouldn't she save the money?
-Heck, she might even drive to the store while the kids are at school so she could shop quickly and make it back in time to record another Value Busters episode for Explore FI Canada!

 Maybe Chrissy shopped at a store that is slightly more expensive but was 1 km closer, saving her time.
 If she's within her budget then so what?
 If she's been saving herself time and cooking more delicious food and spending more time on creating a small business, isn't that worth the extra say $20 for shopping at Real Canadian Superstore and not No Frills that's further away?